juanpallotta/LPP/README.md

 <!-- - `maxZthAngle`: Maximum zenithal angle (in degrees) to be used in the analysis. -->

 * `rInitSig`: Initial range of the analysis (in meters from the lidar line of sight).
 It is preferable to set this value to the first point where the full overlap is achieved.
-* `rEndSig`: End range of analysis (in meters from the lidar line of sight).
-It is preferable to set this value to the last processable point in the acquired signal. **If this value is negative, the maximum range is calculated automatically.**

 The following sections describe each module and the variables that must be configured for a correct run.
 We highly encourage you to run the examples shown and play with its variables to feel comfortable with the uses of the modules.